 Places to Stay in Cheticamp

 Cheticamp is a great place to start your trip on the Cabot Trail if you’re coming from Halifax.
 It’s just a couple kilometers away from the entrance of Cape Breton Highlands National Park and is well set-up for tourists with many places to stay as well as restaurants.
-Don’t miss l’abri cafe restaurant!
+Don’t miss l’abri cafe – their brunch is amazing!

 There are also many activities to do in Cheticamp itself.
-You can join a whale-watching expedition or take a helicopter flight over the park.
+For example, you can join a whale-watching expedition or take a helicopter flight over the park.
 This was one of the main highlights of my time in Cape Breton!

 Places to Stay in Cape Breton Highlands National Park